cgwire/kitsu/README.md

 Kitsu is a web tool to improve validation tracking in CG productions.
-By offering a clean UI and a shared database, it allows you to communicate efficiently with all the shareholders of the production: graphic designers, TDs, supervisors and clients.
+By offering a clean UI and a shared database, it allows you to communicate efficiently with all the shareholders of the production: CG artists, production managers, TDs, supervisors and clients.

 This application is still a work in progress.
 To be kept up to date of incoming releases follow our [blog](https://medium.com/@cgwire).